-Italy in December: all you need to know to plan the perfect trip (2022 update)
+Italy in December: best places to visit, top experiences, all you need to know to plan a trip you’ll love [2025 Update]

 Italy in December: all you need to know to plan the perfect trip.
-What to expect from the weather, crowds, what to book in advance and the best places to visit in December Italy
+What to expect from the weather, crowds, what to book in advance and the best places to visit in December in Italy with kids (and without!)

 A December trip to Italy can be a wonderful way to spend the holiday season.

-• What to book in advance for December in Italy
+- What to book in advance to visit Italy in December

 Please note: this post contains affiliate links.
 Should you make a purchase, we might make a small commission.